Korean Salmon with Dipping Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with an approved sweetener, this is a perfect main dish for low-carb and low-glycemic diets and for any phase of the South Beach Diet.
+Made with an approved sweetener, this is a perfect main dish for low-carb and low-glycemic diets and for any phase of the original South Beach Diet.

 Find More Recipes Like This One: